dskoda/quests/README.md

 One example demonstrating the use of QUESTS for computing the entropy of the Carbon GAP-20 dataset is provided under the folder `examples`.
 The script automatically downloads the dataset and shows how to compute the entropy.
 Please run this script only after following the installation instructions.

+This first example reproduces the first part of Fig. 2c of the manuscript.
+Computing the entropies takes a few minutes on a MacBook Pro M3 with 16 threads (default used by numba).

 ### Citing